Articles of Incorporation and Rules

 • In addition to the above, any other matters deemed necessary by the Board of Directors

-(Method of voting at the Board of Directors Meeting)
+(Method of voting by the Board of Directors)

-Article 33 Resolutions at the Board of Directors Meeting shall be made by a majority vote when a majority of the directors eligible to vote are present.
+Article 33 Resolutions of the Board of Directors shall be made by a majority vote of the directors who are entitled to vote, provided that a majority of such directors are present.

 2. Directors who have a special interest in the resolution set forth in the preceding paragraph may not participate in the voting